 In inline mode, traffic passes into one of the appliance’s Ethernet ports and out of the other.
 When two sites with inline appliances communicate, every TCP connection passing between them is accelerated.
 All other traffic is passed through transparently, as if the appliance were not there.

-Inline mode, Accelerating all Traffic on a WAN
+Figure 1.
+Inline mode, Accelerating All Traffic on a WAN

 Note: Any TCP-based traffic passing through both units is accelerated.
 No address translation, proxying, or per-site setup is required.
 Inline mode is auto-detecting and auto-configuring.